Layer7-Community/Utilities/postman-collections/PAPI/postman-application-request/README.md

-# postman-user-application-request
+# postman-application-request
-postman-user-application-request
+postman-application-request

 ## Purpose
-This postman collection include all requests needed to perform an Application request workflow demo
+This postman collection include all requests needed for Application request workflow

 ## Content
 This collection include requests required to: